Leeiiiiiii/Discord-24-7-online/README.md

 Log in to your dummy account.
 You should now notice your main account is now online.

-The last step is to add your replit repository to uptime robot.
+And the last step is to add your replit repository to uptime robot.